Teacher Development Programs

 These programs, offered through SOLES' partnership with USD's Division of Professional and Continuing Education, are offered 100% online.

 The MEd in Curriculum and Instruction improves instructional practices.
 It focuses on the design, delivery and assessment of programs, units and lessons.
 Courses utilize current research on instructional best practices to frame discussions on teaching and learning.
 The program teaches you to systematically examine both your own practices and cutting-edge national and international exemplars.
 A comprehensive examination of 21st century technology applications in educational and instructional settings is included in this curriculum.

 The MEd in Science, Technology, Engineering, Arts, and Mathematics (STEAM) focuses on learning and teaching in the STEAM disciplines and considers the role of art and engineering to support the development of student understanding.
 Discipline-based secondary teachers as well as interdisciplinary elementary teachers will find this specialization beneficial.

-The MEd in Universal Design for Learning (UDL) and Inclusive Education explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
+The MEd in Inclusive Learning: Special Education and Universal Design explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
 It is appropriate for special education and general education K-12 teachers concerned about ensuring equity and access for all students in their schools and classrooms.